UoB-COMSM0166/2025-group-13/documentation/README.md

-# Team16 Project
+# Team 13 Project

-This repository contains the [project files for Team16](https://github.com/smurielv/Table16.git).
+This repository contains the [project files for Team 13](https://github.com/smurielv/Table16.git).
 Below is the folder structure and links to important documents:

 ## Documentation
 - [Meeting Notes](./docs/meeting_notes/)